Student Success Center Network

 — Strategic advising

-Student Success Centers are state-based organizations that deliver expert guidance to community colleges on how to implement large-scale student success reforms, and collectively meet their state’s completion goals.
-They create a coherent, statewide framework for action, or a lens through which community colleges in the state evaluate, align, and integrate their work in various student success initiatives.
+Student Success Centers are leaders in state-level transformational change that drive postsecondary reform for both their states and nationwide.
+Centers deliver expert guidance to community colleges to lead the implementation of large-scale student success reforms and collectively meet completion goals.
+They create a coherent, statewide framework for action—a lens through which community colleges evaluate, align, and integrate their work in various student success initiatives.

 Centers help colleges adopt new student success strategies